INTRODUCTION

 Use of safety launch for a rescue

-Extreme care must be taken in performing rescues into a launch this should only be as a last resort, our launches are not designed to rescue casualties and are at severe risk of being tipped and filling.
+Extreme care must be taken in performing rescues using a launch.
+This should only be as a last resort as our launches are not designed to rescue casualties and are at severe risk of being tipped and filling.
 If there is no alternative except to attempt a rescue, launches should be loaded from the BOW to avoid capsize.
-If attempting a rescue the engine must be turned OFF and extreme care taken near the propeller even with the engine off.
-In cold weather or if unwell individuals removed from the water should be taken to the nearest open boathouse.
+If attempting a rescue, the engine must be turned OFF and extreme care taken near the propeller even with the engine off.
+In cold weather or if unwell, individuals removed from the water should be taken to the nearest open boathouse.

-In any situation where there are multiple people in the water or in cases of unconsciousness or severe ill health the launch driver should alert the Coastguard on 999.
+In any situation where there are multiple people in the water or in cases of unconsciousness or severe ill health, the launch driver should alert the Coastguard on 999.
+The RNLI launches are better suited to rescues.

 All launch drivers have a responsibility to go to the aid of anyone in need, not just members of LRC.